Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Discussion

 \section{Discussion}

-\textbf{Potential impact.} The presented Iterative Proportional Markovian Fitting procedure shows a potential to overcome the error accumulation problem observed in distillation methods like rectified flows \citep{liu2022flow, liu2023instaflow}, which is used for the acceleration of the foundational image generation models, e.g. StableDiffusion 3 in \citep{esser2024scaling}.
-These distillation methods are based on the one-directional IMF procedure in the limit of Schrödinger Bridge hyperparameter $\epsilon = 0$.
-However, the one-directional version is observed to accumulate errors and may even lead to the divergence \citep[Appenix I]{de2024schr}.
-Furthermore, using the limiting case of $\epsilon=0$ makes it impossible to use the IPF procedure to restore marginals.
-The usage of a bidirectional version along with $\epsilon > 0$ should both correct the marginals and make trajectories of diffusion more straight to accelerate the inference of diffusion models.
-We believe that considering such distillation techniques from the IPMF point of view may help to overcome the current limitations of these techniques.
+\textbf{Potential impact.} The IPMF procedure demonstrates a potential to overcome the error accumulation problem observed in distillation methods---such as rectified flows \citep{liu2022flow, liu2023instaflow}---which are used to accelerate foundational image generation models like StableDiffusion 3 in \citep{esser2024scaling}.
+These distillation methods are the limit of one-directional IMF procedure with $\epsilon \rightarrow 0$.
+The one-directional version accumulates errors, which may lead to the divergence \citep[Appx.
+I]{de2024schr}.
+The use of the bidirectional version (with $\epsilon > 0$) should correct the marginals and make diffusion trajectories straighter to accelerate the inference of diffusion models.
+We believe that considering such distillation techniques from the IPMF perspective may help to overcome the current limitations of these techniques.

+Another potential impact of our contribution is the advancement of multi-marginal SB methods.
+This direction has been explored only rarely in the literature \citep{chen2019multi, chen2023deep, shen2025multi, howard2025schr, lavenant2021towards, theodoropoulos2025momentummultimarginalschrodingerbridge}, mainly because the multi-marginal case is inherently difficult: it requires solving multiple two-marginal (classical) SB instances.
+A notable examples are \citep{howard2025schr, theodoropoulos2025momentummultimarginalschrodingerbridge}, which extends the IMF procedure to the multi-marginal setting.
+Within this context, our framework provides a way to select a suitable starting coupling for initialization, thereby offering a potential route to reducing the training burden.
+In this sense, our contribution may encourage more systematic and deeper analysis of multi-marginal SB.

 \textbf{Limitations}.
-While we show the proof of exponential convergence of the IPMF procedure for the 1D Gaussians in the continuous-time IMF and discrete-time IMF (with one inner point $N=1$), and present a wide set of experiments supporting this procedure, the proof of convergence of IPMF in the general case still remains a promising avenue for future work.
+While we show the proof of exponential convergence of the IPMF procedure in the Gaussian case in various settings, and present a wide set of experiments supporting this procedure, the proof of its convergence in the general case still remains a promising avenue for future work.